 Kolachki (Kolachky) making is one Christmas tradition that I can’t seem to give up, even though sugar is on my naughty list.

-Usually, I make apricot pinwheels, and end up eating most of them myself.
-My family prefers their cookies heavy on chocolate: peanut butter cup cookies, kiss cookies, chocolate chip, and so on.
+Usually, I make apricot pinwheels, and end up eating most of them myself because my family prefers their cookies heavy on chocolate: peanut butter cup cookies, kiss cookies, chocolate chip, and so on.

 My earliest memory of making Christmas cookies was decorating sugar cookie cut-outs with my aunt.
 The more colored sugar I could pile on top, the better!